equill/syscat/README.md

 It dynamically generates the API according to what's in the database, so keeps up automatically with any updates.
 This is what enables you to extend the schema according to your needs.

-It looks slightly cumbersome, using a `/<type>/<uid>/<relationship>/<type>/<uid>...` format, but this has the virtues of consistency and predictability, which makes automation easier.
+It looks slightly cumbersome, using a `/<type>/<uid>/<relationship>/<type>/<uid>...` format, but its consistency and predictability make automation easier.

 ### IPAM (IP Address Management) API

-Some things do need their own API; among them are creating and removing IP subnets and addresses.
+Some things warrant their own API, such as creating and removing IP subnets and addresses.

 While nothing actually _stops_ you using the Raw API to add, change and remove subnets and addresses, it's a tedious and error-prone process, especially if you add and remove subnets by hand - finding the parent subnet, moving the new child subnets and addresses under a new mid-level subnet, and doing all that in reverse when you remove them.

-It's aware of ASes and VRFs, in keeping with the rest of the system.
+The IPAM API is aware of organisations and VRF-groups, in keeping with the rest of the system.

-New subnets are automatically created under the most appropriate supernet, and subnets and IP addresses are automatically rehomed as subnets are created, deleted and resized.
+New subnets are automatically inserted under the most appropriate supernet, and subnets and IP addresses are automatically rehomed as subnets are created, deleted and resized.

 GET requests are the search interface to the IPAM section: